 Ten generations, from you to over a thousand

 By generation 6–8 (the mid-1700s), the tree demands 64–256 unique ancestors.
-Before railways, marriage was overwhelmingly local — parish records show median distances of 10–15 miles between partners' birthplaces.
-Your ancestors were drawn from a pool of a few hundred to a few thousand marriageable people, not from the population of England.
+Before railways, partnering was overwhelmingly local — parish records show median distances of around 5–10 miles between partners' birthplaces, with longer journeys rare.
+Your ancestors were drawn from a pool of a few hundred to a few thousand possible partners, not from the population of England.
 The same individual inevitably appears in multiple branches: the theoretical 2n folds back on itself, and the real count falls to perhaps 600–800 by generation 10.
 The more constrained the geography, the sharper the collapse.